Skip to main content

 How do I know if I need hearing aids?

-If you suspect you have hearing loss, get a professional evaluation.
+If you suspect you have hearing loss, consult a professional for an evaluation.
 An audiologist or ENT physician can pinpoint the exact cause(s) of your hearing loss and identify the best way(s) to treat it.

 Are OTC hearing aids any good?

-Yes, OTC hearing aids can be an affordable alternative to prescription hearing aids.
-Take your time to research different brands and models before you buy OTC hearing aids to make sure the pair you purchase is legitimate.
+Yes, OTC hearing aids can be an affordable alternative to prescription hearing aids for those with mild to moderate hearing loss.
+Always have your hearing checked by a professional to rule out any hearing conditions before purchasing OTC hearing aids.
+Take your time researching different brands and models before buying OTC hearing aids, so you can be sure the pair you purchase is legitimate.

 How long do OTC hearing aids last?